 - What do you notice now that you say this?

 You make the conversation safe if you offer space without wanting to change the current situation and get rid of it painful emotions (“help”).
 You do that by staying close and by continued questions:

 - What makes it so painful?

 - How is that for you now?

 What is it like to have conversations with this knowledge in mind?
 Do you get a better grip on conversations, and do you have the kind of conversations you want to have?
 It strikes me that in conversations I am often the one who asks a lot of questions.
-That is the bane of the trained listener: most interlocutors are less proficient at probing than I am, and then it is sometimes painful not to feel heard.
+That is the bane of the trained listener: most conversational partners are less proficient at probing than I am, and then it is sometimes painful not to feel heard.
 Perhaps sharing this knowledge is an attempt to get more good listeners, to restore that balance.